WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 assume) that deli/postal service requires 60 seconds per customer, on average.
 If customers arrive at a rate of `X` people per minute, then how long will the queue time typically be, you wonder?
-Or, perhaps you want to predict how many people will usually waiting in the queue.
+Or, perhaps you want to predict how many people will usually be waiting in the queue.

 Mathematicians have worked for roughly 100 years to define scenarios & models for many different kinds of arrival rate schemes, service time schemes, and queue size limits.
-It's surprising how powerful a tool this single queue+service model is.
-Furthermore, when the model's simplicity is found lacking, mathematicians started putting multiple service centers into networks to solve bigger problems.
+It's surprising how powerful a tool this single abstraction is, one queue plus one service.
+Furthermore, when the model's simplicity is found lacking, mathematicians started putting multiple queue+service centers together into networks to solve bigger problems.
 Here's a multi-service center network model: